mick-232f3e/Assignment-2/readme.md

 ## file: index.html

-This html page is an overview of Mick's portfolio
+This html page is an overview of Mick's portfolio and it is the main landing page for the website.
+This page serves as an overview and the navigation takes the user to more detailed pages.

 # Navigation
 -Home